 Conserve battery power.
 To extend battery life on a given charge, you can reduce the display brightness, close apps, and disconnect peripheral devices you’re not using.
 In System Settings, click Battery in the sidebar to change your power settings.
 If your MacBook Pro is in sleep when a device is connected to it, the device’s battery may drain.

 Learn more.
 For more information about:

-Charging issues with your power adapter, see the Apple Support articles If your USB-C power adapter isn’t charging your Mac laptop and If your Mac battery status is “Not Charging”.
+Charging issues with your power adapter, see the Apple Support articles If your USB-C power adapter isn’t charging your Mac laptop, If your MagSafe cable or power adapter isn't working, and If your Mac battery status is “Not Charging”.

 The internal, rechargeable battery in your MacBook Pro, and for conservation and performance tips, see Apple Lithium-ion Batteries.